HyperHypez/Brainwave-Apocalypse/README.md

 - Attack and walking animation that is looped for the given mecanim.

-Major changes for Assignment 7:
+Major changes for Milestone 7:

 (Jakub Pekala)
 -Start the screen menu when the game is opened before starting the gameplay (UI Element)